Reform of the United Nations Security Council: Veto reform

 The UNSC "power of veto" is frequently cited as a major problem within the UN.
-By wielding their veto power (established by Chapter V of the United Nations Charter), any of the UNSC's five permanent members can prevent the adoption of any (non-"procedural") UNSC draft resolution not to their liking.
+By wielding their veto power (established by Chapter V of the United Nations Charter), any of the UNSC's five permanent members can prevent the adoption of any non-procedural UNSC draft resolution not to their liking.
 Even the mere threat of a veto may lead to changes in the text of a resolution, or it being withheld altogether (the so-called "pocket veto").
 As a result, the power of veto often prevents the council from acting to address pressing international issues and affords the "P5" great influence within the UN institution as a whole.

 For example, the Security Council passed no resolutions on most major Cold War conflicts, including the Warsaw Pact invasion of Czechoslovakia, the Vietnam War, and the Soviet–Afghan War.
 Resolutions addressing more current problems, such as the conflict between Israel and Palestine or Iran's suspected development of nuclear weapons, are also heavily influenced by the veto, whether its actual use or the threat of its use.
 Additionally, the veto applies to the selection of the UN's Secretary-General, as well as any amendments to the UN Charter, giving the P5 great influence over these processes.
-China has exercised its veto several times on India's resolutions to put Masood Azhar on a list of global terrorists.
-Azhar is the head of Jaish-e-Mohammed, which has been designated as a terrorist group by the United Nations.
+China has exercised its veto several times on India's resolutions to put Masood Azhar on a list of global terrorists; Azhar is the head of Jaish-e-Mohammed, which has been designated as a terrorist group by the United Nations.

 Discussions on improving the UN's effectiveness and responsiveness to international security threats often include reform of the UNSC veto.
 Proposals include: limiting the use of the veto to vital national security issues; requiring agreement from multiple states before exercising the veto; abolishing the veto entirely; and embarking on the transition stipulated in Article 106 of the Charter, which requires the consensus principle to stay in place.
 Any reform of the veto will be very difficult.
 Articles 108 and 109 of the United Nations Charter grant the P5 veto over any amendments to the Charter, requiring them to approve of any modifications to the UNSC veto power that they themselves hold.

 In 2013, France proposed self-regulation by the five permanent members of the Security Council to refrain from using it against taking action to stop mass atrocities.

 Overall positions on reforming the Security Council

 Brazil

 As stated by then President of Brazil Luiz Inácio Lula da Silva at the General Debate of the 63rd Session of the United Nations General Assembly:

-As stated by the President of Brazil Jair Bolsonaro in a state visit to India:
+As stated by then President of Brazil Jair Bolsonaro in a state visit to India:

+As stated by the President of Brazil Luiz Inácio Lula da Silva in a state visit to Portugal: